-Here, $\Delta$ corresponds the energy difference between the two sites. $\epsilon$, represents the tunneling matrix element, which is assumed to be static.
-And $\sigma_i$ corresponds to the $i^{\text{th}}$ Pauli matrix. $p_j$, $x_j$, and $\omega_j$ are the momenta, coordinates, and frequency for the $j^{\text{th}}$ harmonic oscillator, respectively. $c_j$ is the coupling constant describing the strength of the interaction between the system and the $j^{\text{th}}$ oscillator.
+Here, $\Delta$ is the unit energy, which corresponds to the energy difference between the two sites. $\epsilon$, represents the tunneling matrix element, which is assumed to be static.
+And $\sigma_i$ corresponds to the $i^{\text{th}}$ Pauli matrix. $p_j$, $x_j$, and $\omega_j$ are the momenta, coordinates, and frequency for the $j^{\text{th}}$ harmonic oscillator, respectively. $c_j$ is the coupling constant that describes the strength of the interaction between the system and the $j^{\text{th}}$ oscillator.

 The system-bath interaction is fully characterized by the spectral density,

 which encodes the frequency-resolved coupling between the system and the oscillators that compose the bath.
 The second equal sign in Eq.~\ref{eqn:Drude} corresponds to the often used Drude form for the spectral density~\cite{weiss2012quantum,kleinert2009path,yan2005quantum}.